Isaac Kramnick: The Godless Constitution

 Kramnick's controversial treatise, written with Cornell co-faculty member R. Laurence Moore, does not deny that the Republic's founding generation had religious beliefs.
 Rather, The Godless Constitution argues that the founding fathers believed that a clear separation between religious and civil authority could prevent a specific kind of tyranny.
 Kramnick and Moore suggest that the colonial 18th century American eastern seaboard experience proved that civil magistrates given religious authority used that power irresponsibly.
 By separating church and state, one preserved the integrity of both.

 Personal life

 Isaac Kramnick and his wife, author Miriam Brody, have three children: Rebecca, Jonathan and Leah.
 Isaac and Miriam also have four grandchildren: Madeline, Anna, Samuel and Milo.

 Early life and career

 Kramnick was a native of Millis, Massachusetts, the son of Max and Sarah Shushulski Kramnick.
 The family emigrated from Grudno, which then was in the Silesia region of the German Empire.
-Isaac Kramnick took his bachelors and doctoral degrees from Harvard (1959, summa cum laude; 1965) and studied at Cambridge University from 1959 to 1960.
+Isaac Kramnick took his bachelor's and doctoral degrees from Harvard (1959, summa cum laude; 1965) and studied at Cambridge University from 1959 to 1960.
 He taught at Harvard University, Brandeis University, and Yale University, and arrived at Cornell in 1972.